 Today we start out with a steep

-60 foot hill and that is just the first of many hills today.
+60-foot hill and that is just the first of many hills today.
 The good news is the

-weather is wonderful and the route is paved, except for two or three short
+weather is wonderful and the route is paved, except for two or three short gravel

-cures people from a variety of diseases and conditions including eczema and
+people of a variety of diseases and conditions including eczema and paralysis.
+Amazing!

-round a curve and see the steepest hill in the valley (about 300 feet).
-It is
+a curve and see the steepest hill in the valley (about 300 feet).
+It is a pusher

-Kirchberg, we are tired, thirsty, and feeling picked on.
-A Konditori,
+we are tired, thirsty, and feeling picked on.
+A Konditori, pastry store,

 We pull up in Crailsheim

 legs are rubber, we are hot and stinky, and if we ride further, we will just have

 to take a train back to Crailsheim tomorrow morning.
 So, “Why,” we ask ourselves,

-“shouldn’t we just catch the train to Rothenburg ob der Tauber
+“shouldn’t we just catch the train to Rothenburg ob der Tauber here in Crailsheim.”

 Day 5: Crailsheim to Königshofen

 to photograph all of the gates.
 In our homes in both Kassel and Seattle, we have

 We spent last night at Kreuzerhof

-This establishment is wonderfully quite because the street in front is off the beaten
+This establishment is wonderfully quiet because the street in front is off the beaten

 path and paved with asphalt instead of cobblestone.
 It has a nice Hof, or

-garden that guests can use in the evening and the breakfast is quite good.
+garden that guests can use in the evening and the breakfast is good.
 What a find.